KukHwaK/Web_scraping_test/README.md

 # Web_scraping_test
- To practice simple web scraping
+ To practice web scraping using beautifulsoup